215-967-9070

 How Does Adultery Affect Child Custody in Pennsylvania?

-How Adultery Affects Your Child Custody Battle in Pennsylvania While adultery can be relevant in some aspects of a divorce case in Pennsylvania, it usually does not affect child support obligations nor child custody in most instances.
-Adultery & Child
+While adultery can be relevant in some aspects of a divorce case in Pennsylvania, it usually does not affect child support obligations nor child custody in most instances.
+This article by the family law attorneys at Schwartz, Fox, & Saltzman

 Pursuing child custody is a stressful and very emotion-packed process.
 Always remember that the Court focuses on what it believes, based on the evidence presented, is in the child’s best interest.
 This article by our child custody attorneys in Philadelphia